 WSBC has advised that in accordance with the BC's Public Health Office directive, all work sites must maintain a list of all employees working on work sites, daily.
 In which documentation must be properly kept and stored for reference.

-**The information provided for Covid-19 and WSBC Claims is not legal advice and is for informational purposes only.
+**The information provided for Covid-19/Bill 23 and WSBC Claims does not constitute legal advice and is for informational purposes only.